tomas-fer/HybPhyloMaker/README.md

 # HybPhyloMaker

-Set of bash scripts for analysis of HybSeq raw data.
+Set of bash scripts for analysis of HybSeq data (from raw reads to species trees).
 Consists of several steps:

 0: Download FASTQ files from Illumina BaseSpace storage